kubelin/Imjuror/README.md

 [Other Technologies]: [List any other major technologies used in your project.]

-Getting Started

-Contributing
+## Quick start

-License
+## License
-This project is licensed under the  - see the LICENSE.md file for details.
+Copyright 2013 kubelin

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at

-Acknowledgments
+## Acknowledgments